Can a buyer back out of a contract? If so, what options does the seller have?

 Can sellers sue buyers for backing out?

 The short answer is yes, a seller can hypothetically sue a buyer for backing out.
 But it depends heavily on the circumstances and reasons surrounding the contract termination.
-“If all of the buyer’s legitimate deadlines have expired and the buyer is considered to be in default of the contract, the seller can elect to keep the earnest money as liquidated damages and agree to cancel the contract,” says Horner.
+“If all the buyer’s legitimate deadlines have expired and the buyer is considered to be in default of the contract, the seller can elect to keep the earnest money as liquidated damages and agree to cancel the contract,” says Horner.
 “Or, the seller can elect to sue.”

 Finding a new buyer

 Having a backup offer waiting in the wings can soften the blow when a purchase deal falls through.
-A backup offer is one that’s negotiated in advance but is on standby, so to speak.
+A backup offer is one that’s negotiated in advance but is “on standby,” so to speak.
 It only becomes effective if the original deal falls through.

 “Having a backup offer in place may help the home seller feel more at ease, knowing that they not only have one offer, but two,” says Horner.
 The backup buyer might step into first position automatically if the first deal falls apart, or be subject to further negotiation, depending on state law and how the backup offer is written.